-The aim of this assignment is to allow the students to demonstrate their understanding of various concepts, theories and processes studied/developed in this unit.
+The aim of this assignment is to allow the students to demonstrate their understanding of various concepts, theories and processes studied/developed in weeks 1 to 5.

-Assignment 1 will be available by end of Week 1 through unit website.
+Assignment 1 will be available by end of Week 1 through unit Moodle webpage.